learn-co-curriculum/cs-analysis-of-algorithms-readme/README.md

 ```

 The first method, `swapElements`, swaps two elements of the array.
-Reading and writing elements are constant time operations, so the method is constant time.
+Reading and writing elements are constant time operations, regardless of the size of the array.
+That works because if we know where the beginning of the array is, we can compute the location of element `i` or `j` with one multiplication and one addition.
+And those are constant time operations.
+Since everything in `swapElements` is constant time, the whole method is constant time.

 The second method, `indexLowest` finds the index of the smallest element of the array starting at a given index, `start`.
 Each time through the loop, it accesses two elements of the array and performs one comparison.
 Since these are all constant time operations, it doesn't really matter which ones we count.
 To keep it simple, let's count the number of comparisons.

-1. If start is 0, `indexLowest` traverses the entire array, and the total number of comparisons is `n`.
+1. If `start` is 0, `indexLowest` traverses the entire array, and the total number of comparisons is `n`.

-2. If start is 1, the number of comparisons is `n-1`.
+2. If `start` is 1, the number of comparisons is `n-1`.

 3. In general, the number of comparisons is `n-start`.